 However, even while fully understanding and respecting the reality of uncompromising death, I’ve always been reluctant to plan for it.
 Planning for it feels like bad karma, and almost like I’d be jinxing myself into an early grave.
 But putting the Voodoo crap aside, I’ve also been too lazy to get it sorted; arranging a meeting with a will expert/solicitor and leaving the comfort of my parents’ basement always felt terribly overwhelming.
 That said, apparently I’m not alone, because I’m told seven out of ten landlords don’t prepare Wills and a whooping 97% of Brits don’t have a will or have one that’s outdated, which is thoroughly comforting.
 Communal failure is so much easier to accept, ain’t it?

-Long story short, for the past few years I’ve been prioritising everything else before thinking about what happens ‘after’.
+Long story short, for the past few decades I’ve been prioritising everything else before thinking about what happens ‘after’.

 Why I suddenly decided to get my will sorted…

-One of my mate’s is ‘one of those’ Marketing guys; he exclusively deals with digital companies, and promises them the world:
+One of my mate’s is ‘one of those’ Marketing guys; he exclusively deals with digital companies.

 For the first time [for totally selfish reasons], I found myself interested in his work.
-I didn’t really consider the grand possibility of creating a will online (not to be confused with generic downloadable templates) while remaining glued to my seat by the congealed remains of kebab grease and cheese-puff residue, but I’m not terribly surprised it’s possible considering I order toothpaste and toilet roll off Amazon.
+I didn’t really consider the grand possibility of creating a will online (not to be confused with generic downloadable templates) while remaining glued to my seat by the congealed remains of kebab grease, but I’m not terribly surprised it’s possible considering we live in a world where ordering toothpaste and toilet roll off Amazon is a thing.

 Apparently a ‘typical lawyer’ charges a ‘one time’ fee of anywhere between £200 – £500 for a similar service, plus, however much you value the inconvenience of leaving your home to fulfil a rewardless ‘chore’.